Blog Posts in February 2009

 Mikael Abrahamsson was the first to notice that the number of prepends matches the low-order 8 bits of the offending AS number.
 Further contributors to NANOG mailing list confirmed that two autonomous systems with very long prepends are using BGP routers from Mikrotik.
 You configure those boxes with commands that have syntax deceptively close to Cisco's, but expect the number of AS numbers to prepend, not the AS-path.
 Obviously no range checking is done on the configuration parameter and the high-order 8 bits are ignored.

-Have you noticed how slow the Internet was yesterday?
-I almost blamed my kids (sometimes they manage to overload my WAN link), but it turned out to be a global problem.
-It looks like a greenhorn ISP (they joined RIPE less than four months ago) in central Europe managed to generate a BGP update with too many AS numbers in the AS path, confusing older routers.
-It’s my wild guess that those routers did not anticipate two AS_SEQUENCE attributes in the BGP update message.
-You can find the details in the Renesys blog; at the peak of the instability, they were receiving over 100.000 BGP updates per second.
+In February 2009, a greenhorn ISP (they joined RIPE less than four months before the incident) in central Europe managed to generate a BGP update with too many AS numbers in the AS path, confusing older routers.
+You can find the details in an old Renesys blog post; at the peak of the instability, they were receiving over 100.000 BGP updates per second.

 It’s very easy to protect yourself (and your downstream neighbors) from an operational error like this one.
 Cisco has implemented the AS-path length limiting code in IOS release 12.2.
-One would hope that the major ISPs would have started using this feature years ago; obviously that’s not the case.
-I wrote an article in the CT3 Wiki describing the “intricate” details of this obviously ignored IOS feature just to make sure everyone understands what the bgp maxas-limit command does (and hopefully implements it in this millennium)
+One would hope that the major ISPs would have started using this feature years ago; obviously that’s not the case, so here’s how you do it… just to make sure everyone understands what the bgp maxas-limit command does and hopefully implements it in this millennium.

 Readers who commented on some of my previous certification-related posts have complained about the vagueness of exam questions.
 I have to agree with them; I’ve seen my fair share of dubious questions in the exams I’ve taken.
 For example, when I was developing EIGRP and BGP courses for Cisco, my lowest scores on the CCIE recertification exams were in those two categories.
 I knew too many details and was confused by the vagueness of the questions.